rocky-linux/documentation/docs/guides/security/ssl_keys_https.md

   - openssl
 ---

-# Generating SSL/TLS keys

 ## Prerequisites

 * A workstation and a server running Rocky Linux
 * _OpenSSL_ installed on the machine that you are going to be generating the private key and CSR (Certificate Signing Request), and on the server where you will eventually be installing your key and certificates
 * Able to run commands comfortably from the command-line
 * Helpful: knowledge of SSL/TLS and OpenSSL commands

 ## Introduction